 The Metropolitan Transportation Commission released the Draft 2019 Transportation Improvement Program (TIP) and Draft Transportation-Air Quality Conformity Analysis for the Amended Plan Bay Area 2040 and the Draft 2019 TIP for public review and comment on June 18, 2018.
 The review period closed on July 19, 2018.
-At its September 12, 2018, Programming and Allocations Committee meeting, MTC is scheduled to consider public comments received by the end of the review period.
+At its September 12, 2018, Programming and Allocations Committee meeting, MTC considered public comments received by the end of the review period.
 MTC is expected to approve the final transportation-air quality conformity analysis and the 2019 TIP on Wednesday, September 26, 2018, during its regularly scheduled Commission meeting.
 For more information, see below.

 The TIP lists the near-term transportation projects, programs and investment priorities of the region’s surface transportation system that have a federal interest — meaning projects or programs for which federal funds or actions by federal agencies are anticipated — along with locally and state-funded projects that are regionally significant.
 A regionally significant project, generally large scale, changes travel patterns over a relatively large geographic area.
 The TIP signifies the start of implementation of the programs and policies approved in the Bay Area’s long-range transportation plan.
 It does this by identifying specific projects over a four-year timeframe that will help move the region toward its transportation vision.
 Locally funded transit operations, roadway maintenance projects, planning efforts and minor sidewalk or intersection improvements are generally not included in the TIP.